 - Monitor shipments to ensure that goods come in on time, and resolve problems related to undelivered goods.

 - Prepare purchase orders, solicit bid proposals, and review requisitions for goods and services.

-When polled, Purchasing Agents say the following skills are most frequently used in their jobs:
+Purchasing Agents state the following job skills are important in their day-to-day work.